jasperlcw/AWS-Solutions-Architect-Wiki/README.md

 `Ingest this into the LLM wiki: https://docs.aws.amazon.com/aws-certification/latest/solutions-architect-associate-03/solutions-architect-associate-03.html`

 Use this idea to create a strong knowledge base, then ask it to generate new practice questions based on concrete practice questions sourced from the web.

+# Disclaimer
+This repo contains questions and answers that were sourced from the open internet.
+Official practice questions from AWS or other practice exam providers were not used.